Applying to economics Ph.D. programs

 4. Absence of writing sample.
 If you don’t submit a writing sample, I will take as evidence that you are not creative or passionate enough about research.

 5. Spending too much effort on statement of purpose.
 We know people lie.
-Their actions, not words, reveal truth.
-If you have time polishing your statement of purpose, use your time instead on working on the writing sample.
+Their actions, not words, reveal the truth.
+If you have time to polish your statement of purpose, use it instead to work on the writing sample.

 Here are some other considerations.

 • Letters need to be (mostly) written by economics professors (to be credible).
 This means that you need to take some economics courses.
-If you are not an economics major, one option is to go to a master program first.
+If you are not an economics major, one option is to pursue a master’s program first.

 • Statement of Purpose and Diversity Statement are mostly irrelevant.
 If you have time writing these, study more mathematics instead.

-• Programming skill becomes important once you get into grad school.
+• Programming skills become important once you get into grad school.
 Learn programming languages at an early stage.